-EXTRACURRICULAR ACTIVITIES Champlain Sabers and the Ethan Allen Rifles offer membership to participating students.
-The Champlain Sabers is a military organization fostering a spirit of friendship and cooperation among university students.
+EXTRACURRICULAR ACTIVITIES Champlain Sabres and the Ethan Allen Rifles offer membership to participating students.
+The Champlain Sabres is a military organization fostering a spirit of friendship and cooperation among university students.
 Ethan Allen Rifles is an honorary society for the promotion of military and academic excellence.
 Both are chartered by the Student Association and sponsored by the Department of Military Studies.

 POSTGRADUATE Upon graduation, ROTC students are normally commissioned as officers in the U.S. Army.
-The active duty service obligation will vary from three months with a Reserve Commission (six years' active reserve) to four years with a Regular Army Commission, dependent upon Army needs and personal desires.
+The active duty service obligation will vary from three months with a Reserve Commission (six years' active reserve) to four years for scholarship commissionees, dependent upon Army needs and personal desires.
 Active duty may be deferred for as many as four years for those who wish to pursue an advanced degree while studying as a full-time graduate student.